dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/import-export-interop.md

 This section explains how to call .NET methods from JS.

 > [!NOTE]
 > Add the <xref:Microsoft.Build.Tasks.Csc.AllowUnsafeBlocks> property to the app's project file.
-Setting this property to `true` permits the code generator in the Roslyn compiler to use pointers and isn't a security concern.
+Setting this property to `true` permits the code generator in the Roslyn compiler to use pointers.

 To export a .NET method so that it can be called from JS, use the `[JSExport]` attribute.

 In the following example:

-* `DotNetInteropCall` is a .NET method with the `[JSExport]` attribute that returns a welcome message string, "Hello from Blazor!" in Portuguese.
+* `GetMessageFromDotnet` is a .NET method with the `[JSExport]` attribute that returns a welcome message string, "Hello from Blazor!" in Portuguese.
-* `SetWelcomeMessage` calls a JS function named `setmessage`.
-The JS function calls into .NET to receive the welcome string from `DotNetInteropCall` and displays the welcome string in the UI.
+* `SetWelcomeMessage` calls a JS function named `setMessage`.
+The JS function calls into .NET to receive the welcome string from `GetMessageFromDotnet` and displays the welcome string in the UI.

 `Interop.cs`: